markondej/fm_transmitter/README.md

 ## New features

-* works both on RPi 1 and RPi 2
+* works both on RPi 1 and RPi 2 and RPi 3
 * reads mono and stereo files
 * reads data from stdin
 * based on threads